Sukwoongchoi/sukwoongchoi.github.io/_pages/research.md

 ## Research Interests
 + **Innovation, Entrepreneurship, and Economics of AI**
+  + My research interests are innovation and entrepreneurship driven by new technologies such as AI, Algorithms, and Quantum Computing.
+In this vein, my job market paper is to examine how AI affects human decision-making.

 ## Job Market Paper
 + **How Does AI Improve Human Decision-Making?
 Evidence from the AI-Powered Go Program** (with N. Kim, J. Kim, and H. Kang)